 Creation settled into its new form.
 There were still many powerful evils in the world.
 Sorcerers still hide in the land and monsters roam the wilderness now that their masters were dead.
 There were many jobs for adventurers willing to recover lost artifacts or investigate hidden areas.
 And there were incessant wars among the new kingdoms of man.

 It was during this age that the Aifon Trenton Majosi set out on a quest to save his people.
 He returned with the only salvation possible, a ritual that would allow Danalin to enter creation and save his children.
-Rather than return to the Godswar Trenton didn’t perform the ritual and the Aifons and Trenton were destroyed.
-The loss of his children caused Danalin to withdraw, falling into a sleep from which he hasn’t yet woken.
+Rather than perform the ritual and risk a return of the Godswar, Trenton allowed the Aifons and himself to perish.
+The loss of his beloved children caused Danalin to withdraw, falling into a sleep from which he hasn’t yet woken.

 Agares, the first to fall, whispered to Bhall, the Angel of fire, and she eventually succumbed to his words.
 This was the end of the Age of Magic.
 Bhall fell from heaven and that night the sky rained fire.
 Men loyal to her were transformed into hideous orcish races, becoming the Clan of Embers.
 The capital of the Bannor empire, which held her greatest temple, dropped with her into hell.

 The ritual uncovered by Trenton Majosi had found its way into Illians hands.
 They had no fear of a Godswar, since Bhall was responsible for opposing their patron deity Mulcarn.
-With Bhall fallen their lord was unopposed, and this dispossessed people saw an opportunity to have more than the scraps left to them by the rest of humanity.
+With Bhall fallen, their lord was unopposed.
+This dispossessed people snatched at the opportunity to have more than the scraps left to them by the rest of humanity.

 The world was on fire.
-Although many seers and prophets immediately knew when the ritual began, few empires could afford to send armies to stop the ritual that was being performed.
-Only the Luchuirp rallied an army.
-They were golem makers, so the famine and pestilence didn’t affect their army as strongly as other nations.
+Although many seers and prophets immediately knew when the ritual began, few empires could afford to intervene.
+Only the Luchuirp mustered a capable army.
+They were golem makers, so the blizzards and famines brought about by the Illian ritual affected them much less than other nations.
 The Luchuirp assailed the Illian capital with the full force of their battle machines, but they were too late.
-Just as they broke through the city walls Mulcarn entered creation and with a whisper the Luchuirp army was wiped out.
+Just as their golems broke through the city walls, Mulcarn entered creation.
+The Luchuirp army was wiped out with a whisper.